|Malachi Rosenfeld [Image Source]|

 - 02-Jun-15: The obvious, petty lies that keep European money flowing into the hands of the PA's terrorists

 Perhaps Malachi died as a victim of a tragedy.
-And perhaps that tragedy was engineered by humans who knew what they were doing or - worse - considered the possibilities and concluded that the price was affordable.
+And perhaps that tragedy was engineered by humans who knew what they were doing.
+Or - worse - who considered the possibilities and concluded that the price was affordable.

-The likelihood that mainstream media anywhere will point this out to their news consumers in any language, including Hebrew, Arabic, English or other, is close to zero.
+The likelihood that mainstream media anywhere will point this out to their news consumers in Hebrew, Arabic, English or any other language is close to zero.
 It falls to people like us who have lived through it, to speak up and explain that, more than any other aspect, this is the tragedy of living at a time when the corrosive effects of terrorism are so poorly understood.